New tobacco and vaping laws in Western Australia

 Illicit tobacco products are products that do not meet Australian legal requirements (external link).
 This can include:

-Illicit vaping products include disposable vapes and any other vaping products supplied outside a pharmacy.
+Illicit vaping products include disposable vapes and any other vaping products supplied without a prescription.

 How the laws will be enforced